* This is the Consumer Version. *

 The autonomic nervous system regulates certain body processes, such as blood pressure and the rate of breathing.
 This system works automatically (autonomously), without a person’s conscious effort.

 Disorders of the autonomic nervous system can affect any body part or process.
-Autonomic disorders may result from other disorders that damage autonomic nerves (such as diabetes), or they may occur on their own.
 Autonomic disorders may be reversible or progressive.

 The autonomic nervous system is the part of the nervous system that supplies the internal organs, including the blood vessels, stomach, intestine, liver, kidneys, bladder, genitals, lungs, pupils, heart, and sweat, salivary, and digestive glands.